abramhindle/ttwl-cli-saveedit/README.md

 - Relatedly, there's a silly amount of code duplication inside `cli_common.py` related to properly pluralizing some of our item-editing user reporting.
 Would be nice to roll that up a little more properly.
-- Might be fun to do a `--randomize-customizations` option, though I'd have to actually split them all out into proper categories, which doesn't sound like a good time.
-I suppose the sorting itself probably wouldn't be awful; they're already sorted pretty much like that...
-Also I suppose that's a savegame feature, but we'd also have to be told to load in a profile to get that to work, in order to know what customizations are even available.
 - PS4 Support (for already-unlocked saves, anyway)
 - If we fail to read a savefile or profile, might be nice to *actually* check if it's the other of profile-or-savefile, and give a more helpful message in